ishetuh/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets-move -Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean-emacs -Create a script that deletes all files in the current working directory that end with the character ~.
 102-tree -Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+103-commas -Write a command that lists all the files and directories of the current directory, separated by commas (,).